 The pharmaceutical industry is also being changed drastically by the 4th industrial revolution.

 Time and cost management is the biggest challenge especially for developing new pharmaceuticals,

-generally known that it takes at least a decade and requires from hundreds of billions to trillions
+It is generally known that it takes at least a decade and requires from hundreds of billions

-of won for R&D performed in a new pharmaceutical drug.
-Compared to the time and effort involved,
+to trillions of won for R&D performed in a new pharmaceutical drug.
+Compared to the time

 And a clinical trial is important in the development process of new pharmaceuticals.
 However,